-Company cards have the potential to remove the unnecessary red tape inside your organization (while still supporting governance and control).
+Company cards have the potential to remove unnecessary red tape inside your organisation (while still supporting governance and control).
 And these cards can give much-needed power to your frontline staff — provided they're supported by efficient expense management software.

 You can choose to have virtual or physical debit cards — the former is much quicker to get hold of — in fact, it's instantaneous.
 Employees have access to the card on the same day.
 You can set custom limits for debit cards, so spending can't get out of hand, which helps you maintain a healthy cash flow.

 Unlike a credit card, a debit card relies on funds directly from your business bank account, which means you can run out of money.
 Here, you might benefit from tighter spending limits or stringent approval workflows for all purchases.